wp-plugins/login-page-styler/readme.txt

 License:GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Theme your login page  easily according to your theme or any other custom style with Custom Login Page Styler.
+Custom Login Page Styler allows you to customize your login ,admin login,registration and lost password pages according to your theme or any other custom style with.

 ==Description==

-Create your own custom login with custom login page styler ,Easy to use no coding skills required for customization.
+Create your own custom login page with custom login page styler ,Easy to use no coding skills required for customization.
 Create beautiful custom login page style and make your login page unique.</br>

 Customize your login page matching your theme,Your registration, log in, and password recovery pages will all match the rest of your website.